A simple tutorial

 HOW TO PREDICT A FLARE?

-There are several ways to know in advance (even with 10 days forecasts) when and where you can catch an Iridium Flare: Heavens Above website is one of them.
-Surfing on it will be possible, once set your location coordinates, to know all the flares that will be visible in the following days in the selected location.
+There are several ways to know in advance (even with 10 days forecasts) when and where you can hope for an Iridium Flare coming from a tumbling satellite: Heavens Above website is one of them.
+Surfing on it will be possible, once set your location coordinates, to know all the potential flares that hopefully will be visible in the following days in the selected location.

 HOW TO CATCH ONE?

-The Iridium Flares are very large subjects and therefore can be photographed with relative ease.
-To do that it is necessary to know some simple basic rules.
+To catch an Iridium Flares it is necessary to know some simple basic rules.
 To be sure to take the whole event, our advice is to shoot for at least 15 seconds in a row.
 The tripod is therefore a mandatory tool.

 Choose so the focal length based on the desired result (landscape presence or not) and your personal experience (shooting with a 18mm is simpler for sure than with a 50 mm)